babelfish-for-postgresql/babelfish_project_website/_workaround/partitioned_table.md

 SELECT * FROM dbo.customers
 ```

-For more information about using Babelfish from the TDS port and the PostgreSQL port, visit the Babelfish website at https://babelfishpg.org/docs/usage/interoperability/.
+For more information about using Babelfish from the TDS port and the PostgreSQL port, [visit the Babelfish website at](https://babelfishpg.org/docs/usage/interoperability/).